dicerna/rnaseq/README.md

 **Genomes names you can use**

 - **humuan:** ensembl: 'human_ensembl_v104_2021_March', refseq: 'human_refseq_release_109_2021_May', or GRCh38', 'GRCh37' from iGenome
+- **Tested 40 human samples with star_rsem, some samples run very slow at the 2nd pass.
+This leads to huge increase of AWS computing cost.** I googled the reason.
+I found [this](https://github.com/alexdobin/STAR/issues/733).
+Shoudl monitor the running for the public data.

 - **mouse:** ensembl: 'GRCm38_v102'